Miami Beach Classical Music Festival

 Advertising

-When it's not raining, the weather forecast is hot and sticky, making right now an amazing time to post up at the beach, track down a buzzy Miami rooftop pool or escape the elements altogether, perhaps by checking in at one of Miami's many world-class spas.
-There's a concert, wellness event, trendy flea market, or new museum exhibit for every stripe of weekend warrior.
+When it's not tropical storming, the weather forecast is hot and sticky, making right now an amazing time to post up at the beach, track down a buzzy Miami rooftop pool or escape the elements altogether, perhaps by checking in at one of Miami's many world-class spas.
+There's a major concert (ahem, Shania Twain!), outdoor performance, bustling farmer's market, or new museum exhibit for every stripe of weekend warrior.
 Ready to have some fun in the 305?
 Here are the best things to do in Miami this weekend.

 RECOMMENDED: Things to do in Miami